 The Divine Feminine Oracle Cards

 The Divine Feminine Oracle deck comes with 53 cards and a guidebook.
 These cards are artistically stunning with the outer side being red with an oracle opening — throughout the deck, you’ll see the color red – it’s the thread that connects all the cards in the legacy of love they each represent.
-The other side of the oracle cards features 53 real or enlightened Priestesses, holy ladies, saints, mystics, poets, gender rebels, cross-dressers, trailblazers, and holy troublemakers form various races, cultures, and locations.
-All of them represent both divine beings and the human women who sought to evince and personify them.
+The other side of the oracle cards features 53 real or enlightened Priestesses, holy ladies, saints, mystics, poets, gender rebels, cross-dressers, trailblazers, and holy troublemakers from various races, cultures, and locations.
+All of them represent both divine beings and human women who sought to evince and personify them.

 The women in this deck are all spiritual role models that embodied and epitomized love.
 They can be called upon to tap into your ability to hear the voice of your soul.
 Each card also has an intention, so every time to draw one, it’s a message your soul wants to remember.
 Reference the guidebook to get a deeper meaning to the card you drew.
 From the eternal love of Mary Magdalene to the healing power of Sekhmet, you will discover the abounding qualities of the divine feminine within you.